bdecon/econ_data/bd_CPS/README.md

 A crude long-term road map includes the following: refactoring for speed; much expanded graphing capabilities; pandas Panel storage of multiple records from same household; using external sources (for example minumum wage data) to create new variables; enhanced documentation; and more.
 See [active issues](https://github.com/bdecon/econ_data/issues) on the project's github repo.

+Separately, if someone is willing to fund some server space, I would **really** like to put the actual bd_CPS data online.
+This would make it possible for people to easily use the fruits of my labor--which I think would make CPS analysis much easier.
+Please contact me if you might want to chip in for this (brian.w.dew@gmail.com).

 <a name="acknowledgements"/>

 #### Acknowlegements